-Understanding the Claim Bank
+Understanding the Time Bank

 Claims are billed in terms of units of time, which are set as the Billing Increment at the Bill Code level.
 Claims can only be billed in terms of complete units and are always rounded down to the nearest whole unit.
-This means that if a Visit lasts for 1.5 hours and the Billing Increment is 60 minutes, the agency has to submit a claim with a value of only 1 hour and thus loses the extra half hour of service it provided.
+This means that if a Visit lasts 1.5 hours and the Billing Increment is 60 minutes, the agency has to submit a claim with a value of only 1 hour and thus loses the extra half hour of service it provided.

 Some Funders allow providers to "bank" the extra service time and use it to top off other claims.
-This way, claims still respect the Billing Increment, but agencies can bill for the entirety of the service provided.
-This means that if a Visit lasts for 1.5 hours and the Billing Increment is 60 minutes, the agency can reserve the extra half hour in the bank and use it toward another claim with a Visit lasting 1.5 hours; they can then submit a second claim for 2 hours instead of 1.
+This way claims still respect the Billing Increment, but agencies can bill for the entirety of the service provided.
+This means that if a Visit lasts for 1.5 hours and the Billing Increment is 60 minutes, the agency can reserve the extra half hour in the bank and use it toward another claim with a Visit lasting 1.5 hours.
+They can then submit a second claim for 2 hours instead of 1.
 These banked hours can only be used toward future claims where the following conditions are met:

-- The claims have the same Payor
+- The claims have the same Payor.

-- The claims have the same Bill/Procedure code
+- The claims have the same Bill/Procedure Code.

-- The claims are for the same client
+- The claims are for the same Client.

 Agencies should indicate whether they wish to use Banked Time for claims by checking the Use Bank option when creating a Medicaid-type Funder.

-Viewing Funders' Claims in the Medicaid Summary
+Viewing Funders' Claims in the Electronic Billing Summary

 There are eight possible statuses for claims:

 - Draft: the claim has been generated but not prepared or sent.
 A claim can't change in status from Draft to Prepared until all Visits included in the claim have been approved.